Joan Robinson: Works

+The Cultural Revolution in China, 1969, is written from the perspective of trying to understand the thinking that lay behind the revolution, particularly Mao Zedong's preoccupations.
+She visited China for the fifth time in preparation for this book.

 In June 2019, the United States Supreme Court used Robinson's monopsony theory in its decision for Apple v.
 Pepper.
 Justice Brett Kavanaugh delivered the majority opinion, stating Apple can be sued by application developers, "on a monopsony theory."

 Achievements

 In 1945, she was appointed to the Ministry of Works' Advisory Committee on Building Research, the only economist and the only female member of that committee.

 In 1948, she was appointed the first economist member of the Monopolies and Mergers Commission.

-In 1949, she was invited by Ragnar Frisch to become the Vice-President of the Econometric Society but declined by saying she that could not be part of the editorial committee of a journal that she could not read.
+In 1949, she was invited by Ragnar Frisch to become the vice-president of the Econometric Society but declined by saying she that could not be part of the editorial committee of a journal that she could not read.

 During the 1960s, she was a major participant in the Cambridge capital controversy alongside Piero Sraffa.

 At least two students who studied under her have won the Sveriges Riksbank Prize in Economic Sciences in Memory of Alfred Nobel; they are Amartya Sen and Joseph Stiglitz.
 In his autobiographical notes for the Nobel Foundation, Stiglitz described their relationship as "tumultuous" and Robinson as unused to "the kind of questioning stance of a brash American student"; after a term, Stiglitz therefore "switched to Frank Hahn".
 In his own autobiography notes, Sen described Robinson as "totally brilliant but vigorously intolerant."

 She also influenced Indian Prime Minister Manmohan Singh which altered his approach towards economic policies.

+Discussion surrounding the Nobel Prize

+Robinson never received a Nobel Prize for her contribution to economics.
+She was widely anticipated to receive the prize for Economics in 1975, and Rachel Reeves described her as 'the most famous economist not to be awarded the Nobel Prize'.
+Of all 93 recipients of the Nobel Prize in Economic Science, only 10 winners have been cited more widely than Robinson.
+It is widely assumed that the committee's oversight of Robinson was due to her outspoken support of Mao's economic policies in China, but others have argued this is instead due to sexism within the awarding committee.

 Family

-Joan's father was Frederick Maurice, her mother was Margaret Helen Marsh.
+Robinson's father was Frederick Maurice, her mother was Margaret Helen Marsh.
+The London surgeon and Cambridge academic Howard Marsh was Joan Robinson's maternal grandfather.

 Joan Maurice married fellow economist Austin Robinson in 1926.
 They had two daughters.

-The distinguished London surgeon and Cambridge academic Howard Marsh was Joan Robinson's maternal grandfather.

 Recognition

 In 2016, the Council of the University of Cambridge approved the use of Robinson's name to mark a physical feature within the North West Cambridge Development.

+In April 2024, a blue plaque was erected in Kensington Gardens, London, to honour Robinson's life and work.
+English Heritage, the awarding organisation, described her as 'one of the first women to achieve academic prominence in the discipline of economics'.

+The economics society of Girton College, Cambridge is named the Joan Robinson Society.